DAKiersz/DAKiersz/README.md

 ### :telescope: Currently Learning

-- Azure (AZ-104, AZ-400)
+- Azure (AZ-400, AZ-700)
-- Terraform / Ansible
+- Terraform

 ### :arrow_upper_right: Current Projects

 **Be advised that currently my repositories are private and this GitHub is under construction.
-Thank you.**
+Thank you!**

-- Homelab - Building secure home infrastructure from scratch.
+- Homelab - Building secure home infrastructure and gaming servers from scratch.
 - MOTES - A astronomical spectral reduction package.
 Working with its principal developer [Tom Seccull](https://github.com/tseccull) :stars:
 - A personal blog (WIP) [somethingstochastic.com](https://somethingstochastic.com)
 - CV (WIP) [cv.kiersz.dev](cv.kiersz.dev)
 - Contributions to other projects, where possible.
 Should be public on my profile....

+There is always more coming. :wink:
 ### :satellite: Experience

-Updated as for late 2022, having worked in IT professionally, alongside my daily amateur shenanigans.
+Updated as for early 2023, having worked in IT professionally, alongside my daily amateur shenanigans.
 I also have limitied computing experience from my days in academia.

-- DevOps - Azure Cloud (including Azure DevOps [Repos, Pipelines CI/CD], Powershell and CLI), Docker, Pester, KQL, Grafana, Go (Language).
+- DevOps - Azure Cloud (including Azure DevOps [Repos, Pipelines CI/CD], Powershell and CLI), Docker, Pester, KQL, Grafana.
+I'm familiar with Vagrant, Terraform.
 - Python - I worked with various packages (NumPy, SciPy, AstroPy+Specutils, Pandas, Tensorflow, Keras) for a number of years.
 - Bash and Linux SysAdmin (Debian and Arch based systems, Proxmox, familarity with Ansible).
 - LaTeX and Markdown
-- VCS with Git (obviously)
+- VCS with Git
-- HTML+CSS with Hugo Jamstack
+- HTML + CSS with Hugo Jamstack
 - MATLAB - Image processing and numerical methods.
 - FORTRAN 95 - The early days of my adventures with programming which also helped with my MPhys project.
 - Various other software packages including and not limited to: ESOReflex, SAO DS9, ANSYS Autodyn, Emacs and other useful SysAdmin tools, in particular data managment and recovery (e.g. gparted, photorec).